 Bed pads are an essential item as a part of the management of incontinence or leakage from catheters.
-It is a square or rectangle of absorbent material placed under the affected person to absorb urine.
-Bed pads can be washable or disposable.
+IThey are a square or rectangle of absorbent material placed under the affected person to absorb urine.
+Pads can be washable or disposable.

 Washable bed pads can usually absorb more than disposables.
 They perform better after a few washes.

 Some washable pads have tuck-in flaps which help to hold the pad in place.

 It is best to buy at least three – one in use, one in the wash and one ready.
 The initial expense is more, but if you use them for a long time you will save a lot of money.

 You have to be able to wash and dry them.
 A cool wash and tumble dry is sufficient.

 You have nothing to throw away, so they are better for the environment.